Sample complexity: Sample-complexity bounds

-Other Settings
+Other settings

 In addition to the supervised learning setting, sample complexity is relevant to semi-supervised learning problems including active learning, where the algorithm can ask for labels to specifically chosen inputs in order to reduce the cost of obtaining many labels.
 The concept of sample complexity also shows up in reinforcement learning, online learning, and unsupervised algorithms, e.g. for dictionary learning.

 Efficiency in robotics

-A high sample complexity means, that many calculations are needed for running a Monte Carlo tree search.
-Its equal to a model free brute force search in the state space.
-In contrast, a high efficiency algorithm has a low sample complexity.
-Possible techniques for reducing the sample complexity are metric learning and model based reinforcement learning.
+A high sample complexity means that many calculations are needed for running a Monte Carlo tree search.
+It is equivalent to a model-free brute force search in the state space.
+In contrast, a high-efficiency algorithm has a low sample complexity.
+Possible techniques for reducing the sample complexity are metric learning and model-based reinforcement learning.